szdytom/ohmyemacs/README.md

 # ohmyemacs
-A easy setup configuration for emacs the text edito
+A easy setup configuration for emacs the text editor